jiliangarette/club-nexus/README.md

 LARACULT-REACT NOTES

 BROADCASTING:

-## Is a real-time communication
+-   Is a real-time communication
-## Is a method whenever our client is connected to the server through the socket server and receives that real-time updates regarding certain things.
+-   Is a method whenever our client is connected to the server through the socket server and receives that real-time updates regarding certain things.

-## laravel reverb: is a separate server using different port. that handles the response?. idk but sounds like it.
+#   Laravel reverb: is a separate server using different port. that handles the response?. idk but sounds like it.
 It then connect to a user using web suck it.

 example:
 user 1 want to communicate with the user 2.